 Our efforts have led to a new process under CITES that we hope will finally lead to an end to tiger farming.

-With our partners, Education for Nature Vietnam and Wildlife Friends Foundation Thailand, we will continue to investigate the shadowy figures behind tiger trade and farming between Thailand, Laos, Vietnam and China, some of whom are involved in global illegal wildlife trade.
+Under a project funded by the UK Government through the Illegal Wildlife Trade Challenge Fund, we and partners Education for Nature Vietnam and Wildlife Friends Foundation Thailand will continue to investigate the shadowy figures behind tiger trade and farming between Thailand, Laos, Vietnam and China, some of whom are involved in global illegal wildlife trade.

 We will share information with enforcement agencies and spur them to action.
 We will also continue to apply pressure through CITES on the five tiger farming countries of concern.

 Under threat of CITES trade suspensions, Laos is conducting an audit of tiger farms as a first step towards a phase-out plan.
 To date, most of the Government focus has been on two particular operations.
 We have urged it to add facilities at the Golden Triangle Special Economic Zone and Laksao to its itinerary.
 We will work with other NGOs and experts in running genuine sanctuaries to urge Laos not to simply convert the farms to amusement parks but to consider alternative options.

 We are currently feeding the findings of our research into a special review process under CITES which includes formal missions to countries of concern.
 This should be concluded ahead of a meeting in October 2018 at which CITES Parties will call for time-bound, country-specific actions to end tiger farming and trade.
 We and our partners will be there to push for tangible action to stop further breeding, conduct full audits of captive tigers, develop phase-out plans, destroy stockpiles of tiger parts and send a clear message that trade in tiger parts – indeed, in any big cat parts – will not be tolerated.